Vertical Axis Wind Turbine (VAWT) Designs Join our Newsletter.

 |

-Vertical Axis Wind Turbine (VAWT) DesignsThere are a number of vertical axis wind turbine (VAWT) videos and designs on the internet.
-We have sorted through quite a few and will present here, some of the better ideas for the do it yourself (diy) handyman who is interested in building their own turbine.
+Vertical Axis Wind Turbine (VAWT) DesignsThere are a number of vertical axis wind turbine (VAWT) videos and designs or plans, on the internet.
+We have sorted through quite a few and will present here, some of the better plans for the do it yourself (diy) handyman who is interested in building their own turbine.
 If you are more inclined to purchase off the shelf, keep in mind our comments regarding the total power you can expect to achieve at your home.
 As a general rule of tumb, most household sized wind turbines, will produce an "average" of one tenth of their rated output.
 Thus a 1kw (1,000 watt) wind turbine would produce an average of 100 watts per hour.
 Look at your electrical bill and figure out how mach power you consume per day-month-year.
 Don't let a salesman get away with telling you their 1kw wind turbine can take you off the grid!
-Back to the DIY wind turbine enthusiast.
-We'll start with some videos of turbines we like here at GreenTerraFirma.
-Note that we have not built these units as of our review date, so you will want to form your own opinions as well.

 Part two BELOW: